U.S. Navy SEAL acquitted of murder in war crimes trial

 Two defense witnesses - an Iraqi general and a U.S. Marine staff sergeant - later testified they never saw the Iraqi captive mistreated by anyone during the 20 minutes he spent alive in American custody.

-The senior prosecutor, Navy Commander Jeffrey Pietrzyk, said in his closing arguments on Monday that Gallagher had implicated himself.
-He cited a photo that Gallagher sent to a friend in May 2017 showing him posed with the Iraqi detainee’s corpse, with the text message: “I got a cool story for you when I get back.
-I got him with my hunting knife.”

-The defense countered that such exhibits fell far short of proving murder, and argued the prosecution lacked any physical evidence to substantiate the most serious charges.

-Reporting by Marty Graham in San Diego; Writing and additional reporting by Steve Gorman in Los Angeles; editing by Scott Malone, Jonathan Oatis and Chris Reese
+Reporting by Marty Graham in San Diego; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Bill Tarrant, Chris Reese and Peter Cooney